versatiles-org/node-release-tool/README.md

 * `scripts.prepack` is **recommended** to ensure that all files are up-to-date before releasing.
 Here you can build code and documentation.
 * `scripts.release` is **recommended** to make it easy to release a new version.

-Have a look at this [package.json](https://github.com/versatiles-org/node-release-tool/blob/main/package.json) as an example.

 # Command `vrt`

 <!--- This chapter is generated automatically --->